-Business leaders universally agree that employee motivation is crucial to a successful venture.
+Business leaders universally agree that employee motivation is crucial to the success of a venture.
 A happy employee will deliver better results than a disgruntled one.
 Reinforcement Theory can help in this area.

 It’s essential to ensure that your employees are challenged and goal-driven.
-An overly comfortable workforce can be the enemy of success as much as unhappiness.
-Leaders must achieve a delicate balance where employees feel satisfied, confident, and goal-driven, are wary of failure, and are never complacent.
+An overly comfortable workforce can be just as detrimental to success as unhappiness.
+Leaders must strike a delicate balance where employees feel satisfied, confident, and goal-driven, yet are wary of failure and never complacent.

 You can learn how to achieve this balance with an employee motivation training course for leaders.
-A good course will look at various psychological theories of motivation and how you can apply them in a workplace setting.
+A good course will examine various psychological theories of motivation and how to apply them in a workplace setting.
 One of these theories is Reinforcement Theory.
 Let’s explore it.

 What Is Reinforcement Theory?

 American psychologist and behaviourist B.F.
-Skinner (1904-1990) is the brain behind Reinforcement Theory.
+Skinner (1904-1990) is the brain behind the Theory of Reinforcement.
 His work is built on the idea that behaviour is always influenced by its expected consequences.
 Reinforcement Theory is the concept that behaviour can be shaped by designing and controlling its consequences.

 According to Skinner’s theory, there are four possible ways to influence behaviour: positive reinforcement, negative reinforcement, punishment, and extinction.